bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 This specification establishes a relationship between the fully qualified class names of a library and the PHP files that contain their class definition.
-It does so by first associating namespaces with their corresponding directories.
-Then the specification describes how to find a class file in the corresponding directory of the class' namespace.
+It does so by first associating the autoloadable namespaces of the library with their corresponding directories (rules 1-3).
+Then the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 4-5).

 A library is a PSR-4 compliant "Autoloadable Library" if it satisfies the following rules: